letoram/tui-bindings/lua/doc/lua-tui.md

 There is an event handler with the name 'recolor' which provides no arguments.
 When activated, this indicates that the desired palette has changed.

-If you have been using the 'color\_id' method, when setting cell attributes, you can ignore this handler.
+If you have been using the 'color\_id' method when setting cell attributes, you can ignore this handler.
 If you use custom colors however, you will want to pick colors that match the primary, secondary, background colors.

 The possible values for index are provided in the global lookup table